 Meet Phuong Thao Nguyen, a recent Master of International Business graduate from Vietnam who has worked for the Association of Southeast Asian Nations, the Ministry of Foreign Affairs Vietnam, and Vietnam Energy Partnership Group.

-The University of Sydney is ranked No. 1 in Australia and 4th globally for graduate employability.
+The University of Sydney is ranked No. 1 in Australia and no. 4 in the world for graduate employability.

-As a business student, you will have access to specialised career services through the Careers and Employability Office, who are committed to helping you achieve your career aspirations.
+As a business student, you will have access to specialised career services through our Careers and Employability Office, who are committed to helping you achieve your career aspirations.

 They can help you plan your career, develop your career decision-making skills, tailor your resume and job applications, engage in experiential recruitment activities such as mock interviews and assessment centres, and connect you with top graduate recruiters and corporate partners.